-ADSL broadband is a connection provided over a standard analogue phone line, normally routed over the Openreach network.
+ADSL broadband is a connection provided over a standard PSTN analogue phone line, normally routed over the BT Openreach network.
 The speed of ADSL broadband connections typically depends on how far away you are from the telephone exchange with the maximum download speeds varying from 1mbps to 24mbps with the upload speeds around 1.5mbps.

 With unlimited data options now available mobile broadband is now a highly cost-effective solution, especially in areas which don’t have access to good fixed line broadband speeds.
 This solution uses the 3G, 4G, or 5G mobile network using a sim card exactly like you would find in your mobile phone and can also provide a fantastic failover solution for businesses should the main broadband connection ever go down.
-The speeds vary depending on the network overage in your area but the download speeds on 4G will typically be between 10mbps & 60mbps for example.

 SoGEA stands for Single Order Generic Ethernet Access.
 Up until now, to deliver Fibre to the Cabinet (FTTC) broadband to your business you needed to have a traditional phone line installed and then ADSL Broadband or Fibre Broadband provided on top of it.